Practical Guide: ITP, the tax to know before investing in Spain

 •

-These rates may vary from year to year.
-Find out more before starting your real estate project.
+These rates may vary each year.
+Inquire before launching your real estate project.

 How is ITP calculated?

 The ITP is calculated on the reference value of the property, which in 99% of cases corresponds to the sale price.
-The tax authorities may, however, reassess this value if they consider that the declared price is too low (suspicion of sale containing a portion paid in cash, not declared in the sale price).
+The tax authorities may, however, re-evaluate this value if they believe that the declared price is too low (suspicion of a sale containing a portion paid in cash, not declared in the sale price).

 2. Open a bank account in Spain.

-4. Pay within 30 working days of signing the deed of sale.
+4. Pay within 30 working days following the signing of the deed of sale.

-Penalties apply for late payment: up to 20% for more than 12 months' delay.
+In case of delay, penalties apply: up to 20% for more than 12 months of delay.

 • Large families.